ngen-brett/gitlab-ce/doc/user/admin_area/geo_nodes.md

 Internal URL defaults to External URL, but you can customize it under **Admin area > Geo Nodes**.

+CAUTION: **Warning:**
+We recommend the use of an HTTPS connection while configuring the Geo nodes, in this case, you need to customize your Internal URL to point to a Load Balancer with TLS termination otherwise it breaks the communication between primary and secondary nodes.

 ## Multiple secondary nodes behind a load balancer

 In GitLab 11.11, **secondary** nodes can use identical external URLs as long as